halaalanzi/Cardiovascular-Disease-Classification-Project/Report/README.md

 ____

 ## Overview
 This project worked on a data set containing an Cardiovascular disease , It was collected at the time of the medical examination.
-The goal of this project is to build machine learning models to classify or identify patient's condition on Cardiovascular Disease based medical examination for the patient.
+The project aimed to build machine learning models to classify or identify patient's condition on Cardiovascular Disease based medical examination for the patient.
+We have trained our data on Over eight models .
+The best accuracy among these algorithms is Extreme Gradient Boosting.

 ## Goals